-Updates on Harley Clarke House in Evanston, included on LI's 2016 Most Endangered Historic Places in Illinois
+Updates on Harley Clarke Mansion in Evanston, included on LI's 2016 Most Endangered Historic Places in Illinois

 A timeline of LI’s advocacy work for Harley Clarke: